AugustoCiuffoletti/LiDaServer/README.md

 # LiDaServer

+This repo contains scripts and instructions to use the Lida application.
+You have the choice among several nways to suit your needs:

+-) all-in-one server: for this you need to have a dedicated host, possibly on you private cloud -) Lida server with external MongoDB database server: for instance if you plan to have several servers referring to the same DB, or if you want to use a DBaaS (e.g. Atlas MongoDB)
+-) as a VirtualBox VM: useful if you want to have a sandbox for testing and learning -) as a docker container: tha black box way, the fastest way to have Lida up and running

+# All in one server

 This repo contains the instructions and the script to install the server for the LIDA annotator service.
 The server contains all needed to run the web server and the MongoDB NoSQL service.
 The script has been tested on a VirtualBox virtual machine, and needs to be adapted for different uses.
 The current configuration script envisions a VirtualBox VM with a graphical desktop, which may be unnecessary for a production server.
 This option too has not been tested.
 As is, the generated VM is appropriate for testing, debugging, and demonstration purposes.

 ## Hardware requirements